calevans/TickTalk/README.md

 # Tick Talk
-This repo contains the source code form the Nomad PHP Lightning Talk "Tick Talk" by Cal Evans.
+This repo contains the source code from the Nomad PHP Lightning Talk "Tick Talk" by Cal Evans.

 ## Files
-- Dockerfile
+- **Dockerfile**
 The docker file you need to build PHP 7.1 If you alreayd have PHP 7.1 built, you can safely ignore this
-- sigtest.php
+- **sigtest.php**
 The main test file. run this file using PHP 7.1 in one window and open another window in the same machine to send signals from.
-- text.txt
+- **text.txt**
-The source of the poem [https://www.poetryfoundation.org/poems-and-poets/poems/detail/43991](Xanadu) by Samuel Taylor Coleridge.
+The source of the poem [Xanadu](https://www.poetryfoundation.org/poems-and-poets/poems/detail/43991) by Samuel Taylor Coleridge.
--sendsig.sh
+- **sendsig.sh**
-A small shell script that can be used to send a signal to sigtest.php.
+A very small shell script that can be used to send a signal to sigtest.php.
 It must be run on the same machine or in the same docker instance as sigtest.php is running.
   - `USR1` Displays an abbreviated statistics display
   - `USR2` Resets all statistics
   - `TERM` Terminates the program at the end of the current run and displays the ending statistics.